YashaPushak/GPS/README.md

 function of three independent parameters.
 This was designed to be an easy benchmark for GPS that can be run in less than 5 minutes with 2 processors.

-To run the scenario, from the base GPS directory you should run
+To run the scenario, first ensure that you have completed in the installation instructions (including updating the redis_configuration.txt file to point GPS to the redis database).
+Then, from the base GPS directory you should run

     python2 run_gps_master.py --experiment-dir examples/artificial-algorithm/ --scenario-file scenario.txt --redis-dbid 0